What is a window mullion?

 Difference between a mullion and a transom

-Repairing window mullions
+Repairing and replacing window mullions

 Unfortunately, replacing or repairing a window mullion is not as simple as it looks.
 This is due to the fact that it’s almost impossible to keep the glass panes in place when replacing the mullions.